 Protecting the environment and lessening our impact upon it are fundamental to sustainable business.
 As a supplier and distributor of power, our responsibility is three-fold: to act to reduce our impact on the drivers of climate change through our internal business activities; to reduce that of our customers by supplying them with low carbon power and to help customers and the Island as a whole use energy more efficiently.

 We have already virtually de-carbonised Jersey's electricity supply which has helped Jersey reduce its overall carbon emissions by 40% since 1990 down 240kt from 600kt in 1990 to 360kt in 2015* by switching from on-Island generation using oil to imported low carbon supplies from France via a network of subsea interconnectors.

 Normandie 3 was installed in 2014 and Normandie 1 in 2016.
-Combined with the existing Normandie 2 cable (2000), they give the Channel Islands access to 245MW of low carbon power and enable us to meet the Jersey's entire demand for electricity from guaranteed low carbon supplies from nuclear (65%) and hydro (34%) sources.
-We also invest in research into large scale renewable technologies such and tidal and wind power.
+Combined with the existing Normandie 2 cable (2000), they give the Channel Islands access to 245MW of low carbon power and enable us to meet the Jersey's entire demand for electricity from guaranteed low carbon supplies from nuclear (66%) and hydro (34%) sources.
+We also invest in research into large scale renewable technologies such and tidal and wind power and in 2018 we announced plans to enable small, pilot ground-mounted solar farms with the guarantee of long-term purchases agreements.

 As a business, we have undertaken several initiatives to reduce our environmental impact from our day-to-day activities.
 The States of Jersey gave us ECO-ACTIVE Business Leader status in April 2012 following a British Safety Council Five-Star environmental audit.
 The audit provided a road map for the implementation of an Environmental Management System (EMS) which covers air and water based emissions, waste minimisation, water use and energy efficiency.
 As part of that efficiency we installed the largest Photo Voltaic (PV) array in the Channel Islands at our Powerhouse administration office and which generates over 20,000 units a year.